 Artist Sonja Robinson stands next to the art in her gallery in Savannah's City Market

-The art studio hours vary, so it’s best to call individual artists ahead of time if you want to see someone specific.
+The art studio hours vary and creators rotate in and out of the building, so it’s best to call ahead of time if you want to see someone specific.

 History of Savannah’s City Market